carsfreshlayer

 What’s The Difference Between Buffing and Polishing?

+Buffing is a stronger method that uses an abrasive compound to rid marks and scratches.
 Buffing is a broad term that includes both polishing and compounding, which are different processes.
 Compounding uses stronger materials and pads to rid of larger defects in the paint.

-Polishing removes very small scratches and mist that may remain after compounding.
+On the other hand, polishing is softer and uses a smoother abrasive to create a shiny, dreamy surface.
+It removes very small scratches and moisture that may remain after compounding.
 It focuses on refining the surface of the paint.
 It smooths the surface, making it glossy and reflective.

 While buffing is more aggressive, polishing is gentler and improves clarity.
 Both techniques work together to keep your car looking its best and protect its paint from damage.